Table of Contents

 But, there’s a gap.
 In the proposal process, contractors evaluate the scope of work and estimate how much effort will be required to complete the work.
 Sometimes this is based on concrete data from similar efforts in the past.
 Other times, it’s practically a guess.
 If requirements are incompletely specified, there could be significant latitude for interpretation.
 As the Team Aqualink story illustrates, even the best requirement set cannot adequately capture the actual, boots-on-the-ground mission and user needs.

 So, the contractor has bid a certain cost to complete the work based on their understanding of the requirements provided.
 If they learn more information about the user need during the development—and meeting that need would drive up the cost—they have three options:

 - Ask the customer for a contract change and more money to develop the desired functionality

 - Build to the requirement even if it isn’t the best way to meet the need (or doesn’t really meet it at all)

-Obviously none of these solutions are ideal.
+None of these solutions are ideal.
 Shelling out much more than originally budgeted reflects poorly on the government program office, who has to answer to Congress for significant overruns.
 Contractors will absorb some additional development cost from a “management reserve” fund built into their bid, but that amount is pretty limited.
 In many cases, we end up with option 3.

 This is heavily driven by incentive structures.
 Contractors are evaluated and compensated based on meeting the requirements.
 Therefore, the contractor’s success metrics and leadership bonuses are built around requirements.
 Leaders put pressure on engineers to meet requirement metrics and so engineers are incentivized to prioritize the metrics over system performance.
 DoD acquisition reforms such as Human Systems Integration (HSI) have attempted to force programs to do better, but have primarily resulted in more requirements-focused bureaucracy and rarely the desired outcome.